awsdocs/aws-lambda-developer-guide/doc_source/configuration-vpc.md

 These permissions are included in the **AWSLambdaVPCAccessExecutionRole** managed policy\.

-To configure a function to connect to a VPC, you need the following permissions\.
+When you configure VPC connectivity, Lambda uses your permissions to verify network resources\.
+To configure a function to connect to a VPC, your IAM user need the following permissions\.

 **User Permissions**
 + **ec2:DescribeSecurityGroups**